bozonx/sls-site/src/en/doc/about.md

 ---
-title: About us
+title: About the project
-description: About our project
+description: ""
 ---

-# About us
+# About the project